 Virtual teams frequently feel the loss of in-person communication.
 As a result, you may consider using collaboration tools to boost employee participation and increase human contact among virtual team members.
 Some teams use messaging tools where everyone can speak in real time to alleviate communication gaps.

 Employees that struggle with time management are another prevalent issue in a remote working arrangement.
-To solve this issue, you may encourage staff to create a timetable they can keep to, especially if they are not in the same time zone.
+To solve this issue, you may encourage staff to create a timetable in order to connect with remote workers, especially if they are not in the same time zone.

 Set Communication Expectations Carefully